tbonald/paris/README.md

 [12, 10, 19, 15, 17, 14, 16, 11, 13, 18],
 [6, 0, 9, 8, 3, 7, 4, 5, 1, 2],
 [24, 23, 21, 29, 22, 27, 25, 28, 20, 26]]

-Extraction of the top-3 clustering from the dendrogram

 ```python
 C_list = top_clusterings(D, nodes, 3)